google-parfait/tensorflow-federated/docs/api_docs/python/tff/sequence_reduce.md

 `U`-typed result, regardless of the order in which elements of `T` are processed in the course of the reduction.

-One can also invoke `sequence` on a federated sequence, in which case the reductions are performed pointwise; under the hood, we construct an expression of the form `federated_map(a -> sequence_reduce(x, zero, op), value)`.
+One can also invoke `sequence_reduce` on a federated sequence, in which case the reductions are performed pointwise; under the hood, we construct an expression of the form `federated_map(a -> sequence_reduce(x, zero, op), value)`.
 See also the discussion on `sequence_map`.